These Tattoos for Women Caught Our Eye: Check Out These Designs if You're Planning to Get One!

 When in Doubt, Go Minimalist

 Pro-tip for first-timers: care for your new tattoo with Vaseline Petroleum Jelly.
-Once the bandage is safe to take off, clean your tattoo with soap and water and gently pat dry before applying the product.
+Once the bandage is safe to take off, with and water and gently pat dry before applying the product.
 Do this twice a day to protect the area and keep it , which aids in the healing process.

 Tattoos for women don’t have to follow trends.
 If you find inspiration in any of the above designs, go ahead and make it your own.
 Share these ideas with your friends, too!